BigBIueWhale/customize_tails_os/README.md

 - **No GUI- only tty terminal**: Stripped-down version of Tails OS without a graphical user interface.
 - **Disable startup delay**: Make the OS-app-container recover faster from a watchdog reset.
 - **Include build-essential**: And any additional .deb files that are placed into /packages/downloaded folder.
 By default, Tails OS doesn't come with make, gcc etc. With the customization you get GCC 4.9.2 and GNU Make 4.0
-- **Run program at boot- Planned**: Runs a custom program at boot, designed for specific operational requirements.
+- **Run program at boot**: Runs any number of custom executables / scripts at boot, designed for specific operational requirements.
-- **Custom driver- Planned**: Load a .ko file permanently and by default into the OS
+- **Custom driver**: Load .ko files permanently and by default into the OS
 - **Remove bloatware- Planned**: Remove some installed-by-default software such as libre office

 ## Usage Instructions